203-Systems/Matrix-Wiki/docs/Mystrix/GettingStarted.md

 You can submit feature requests and bug reports at the [MatrixOS GitHub Repo](https://github.com/203-Systems/MatrixOS/issues/new).

-## Expectations
+## What to Expect

 <!-- idea: idk how to rewrite this in a better way lmao -->

-There are a lot of things Mystrix can do and is capable of, but it's important to set the correct expectations.
+Mystrix is powerful and versatile, but here are a few things to keep in mind as you get started:

-- No, you don't need programming skills to use or even tinker with Mystrix.
+- **No programming required**: You can jump right in and use it, even customize features, without any coding knowledge whatsoever.
-- Yes, some features might not be relevant to your specific needs.
-We are not trying to appeal to a specific group of people, but rather making Mystrix versatile so it can be used by anyone for whatever needs they have.
-Having options is a good thing!
+- **Feature-rich by design**: Mystrix offers many capabilities, and some might not be relevant to your particular use case.
+Our goal is to make it flexible enough so everyone can find their perfect workflow.
-- Yes, Project Mystrix is an ongoing process.
-There are many things we want to improve, and there are still some rough edges.
-With your help, it will continue to evolve!
-We are here to listen and improve based on your feedback!
+- **Continuously improving**: Project Mystrix is actively evolving, and we'll be honest—there are still areas we're polishing.
+We're constantly improving based on community feedback to make it even better!